 1922 plays out like Stephen King’s version of The Tell-Tale Heart.
 It’s a slow piece about a man terrorized by his own guilt.
 I feel like the filmmaker tried to channel the slow burn that worked so well in The Witch, but I don’t think it worked as effectively here.
 Thomas Jane did a wonderful job and really brought to life his character, but ultimately there wasn’t enough in the script to keep my interest for the entire movie.

-I’d rate 1922 a six out to ten and say skip it unless you are a big Stephen King fan or a fan of slow burn horror flicks.
+I’d rate 1922 a two and a half out to five and say skip it unless you are a big Stephen King fan or a fan of slow burn horror flicks.